Ahmad-Hamwi/pokedex-flutter/README.md

 </p>

 ### All Pokemons Tab
-  - The Pokemons are fetched from this API: https://pokeapi.co
   - Pagination is used since there are lots of Pokemons to be listed coming from API.
   - All Pokemons are listed on this tab.
   - Progress indicators are used while Pokemons are being fetched.